Vote

 Note: follower and learner in openraft is almost the same.
 The only difference is a learner does not try to elect itself.

-Note: a follower will switch to a learner and vice versa without changing the vote
+Note: a follower will switch to a learner and vice versa without changing the vote, when a

 new membership log is replicated to a follower or learner.